17jwk3/ECG_Li/README.md

 The model was trained on three passings of the training data (epochs).
 Accuracy decreased, loss increased, and overfitting began to occur beyond this point.

-In order to replicate the model, run 'arrhythmia_model.py'
+In order to replicate the model, run 'Models and Prediction/arrhythmia_model.py'.

 <img alt="CNN_loss" src="media/CNN_v4_acc_loss.png" width="600"/>